Prof Nick Crossley - personal details

 Role: Professor of Sociology

 I completed both my BA and PhD at the University of Sheffield, in the Sociology Department.
-I then worked, between 1993 and 1998, as a lecturer in the sociology and philosophy of psychiatry, in the Centre for Psychotherapeutic Studies (part of the Dept of Psychiatry) at Sheffield.
+I then worked, between 1993 and 1998, as a lecturer in the sociology and philosophy of psychiatry, at the Centre for Psychotherapeutic Studies (part of the Dept of Psychiatry) at Sheffield.
 I joined Manchester Sociology in Sept 1998, as a lecturer, and worked my way through the ranks, becoming a professor in 2005.
-I was head of sociology at Manchester between summer 2007 and summer 2010 (actually, as I write this, I have a few weeks left and probably shouldn't count my chickens!).
+I was head of sociology at Manchester between summer 2007 and summer 2010.
+Since stepping down I have had a number of other admin roles.
+Currently I am the sociology rep for the School of Social Science's BA Econ degree.

-My two main involvements in Manchester, in addition to the Sociology discipline area, are with the Mitchell Centre for Social Network Analysis, which I co-founded, and our Social Movements Research Group.
-I am also involved in a major project on complexity theory with colleagues in the Institute for Social Change, and I am on the advisory board of the Cathie Marsh Centre for Census and Survey Research.
+My main involvements in the University, in addition to the Sociology discipline area, are with the Mitchell Centre for Social Network Analysis, which I co-founded, and with our Social Movements Research Group.
+I am also involved in a major project (funded by the EPSRC) on 'real world' applications of complexity theory with colleagues in the Institute for Social Change.